jennan/globus_automate_example/README.md

 where

-- `ENDPOINT1` is the source endpoint UUID, NeSI Wellington DTN UUID is `cc45cfe3-21ae-4e31-bad4-5b3e7d6a2ca1`,
+- `ENDPOINT1` is the source endpoint UUID,
 - `ENDPOINT2` is the destination UUID, e.g. your personal endpoint UUID,
-- `SOURCE_FOLDER` is the path of the source folder in the source endpoint, e.g. `/~/globus/my_test_folder`,
+- `SOURCE_FOLDER` is the path of the source folder in the source endpoint,
-- `DESTINATION_FOLDER` is the path of the destination folder in the destination endpoint, data will be copied **into** this folder.
+- `DESTINATION_FOLDER` is the path of the destination folder in the destination endpoint.

+*Note: You should probably use a guest collection as source endpoint UUID instead of the NeSI Wellington DTN UUID.
+The advantage is that you won't have to enter your login for the DTN in the Globus website before transfers.*

 Next, start the transfer using